Senior Continuing Lecturer, Emerita - American Studies

-Kathleen Moran is Senior Lecturer and Associate Director of the American Studies Program, an interdisciplinary major which draws on courses and faculty from over 20 departments in Letters and Sciences and in the Professional Schools and Colleges at UCB.
+Kathleen Moran is Senior Continuing Lecturer, Emerita in the American Studies Program, an interdisciplinary major which draws on courses and faculty from over 20 departments in Letters and Sciences and in the Professional Schools and Colleges at UCB.
 Among other topics, she has taught American Studies courses on the 1980s, 1939, advertising, theme parks, Los Angeles and Food in American Culture.
-She also teaches various versions of Discovery Courses for the College of Letters and Sciencesmost recently on Hollywood the place, the industry and the fantasy.
+She also teaches various versions of Discovery Courses for the College of Letters and Sciences, most recently on Hollywood the place, the industry and the fantasy.

 Moran has written about 19th and 20th century American political thought, and her research during the last decade has been focused on consumerism and American popular culture.